WANT TO SAVE THIS RECIPE?

 - Remove one portion of the dough from the fridge.
 Dust a clean work counter with flour and roll out the dough into a 1-inch thick rope.
 Cut the rope into ¾-inch pieces.
 Transfer the gnocchi onto a lightly floured baking sheet and repeat with the remaining dough.

-- Remove short ribs from the oven when can easily be shredded with a fork.
-Transfer the short ribs onto a plate and pour the braising liquid as well as the cooked vegetables into a blender.
-Blend until smooth.
+- Remove short ribs from the oven.
+Transfer short ribs onto a plate, discarding the bones.
+Pour the braising liquid as well as the cooked vegetables into a blender and blend until smooth.
 Pour the sauce back into the pot and season with salt and pepper.
-Simmer the sauce until slightly reduced, about 5 minutes.
+Simmer until slightly reduced, about 5 minutes.
 Return the short ribs to the sauce and keep warm.

 - Bring a large pot of salted water to a boil over medium-high heat.
 Add the gnocchi in batches and cook until they start to float to the top about 1-2 minutes.
 Remove gnocchi with a slotted spoon directly into the sugo.
 Gently toss to combine and portion into 4 bowls.
 Finish with grated parmesan on top.
 Serve immediately.